-14 Since the children have flesh and blood, he too shared in their humanity so that by his death he might destroy him who holds the power of death-that is, the devil-15 and free those who all their lives were held in slavery by their fear of death.
-16 For surely it is not angels he helps, but Abraham's descendants.
-17 For this reason he had to be made like his brothers in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people.
-18 Because he himself suffered when he was tempted, he is able to help those who are being tempted.
+14 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, 15 and deliver all those who through fear of death were subject to lifelong slavery.
+16 For surely it is not angels that he helps, but he helps the offspring of Abraham.
+17 Therefore he had to be made like his brothers in every respect, so that he might become a merciful and faithful high priest in the service of God, to make propitiation for the sins of the people.
+18 For because he himself has suffered when tempted, he is able to help those who are being tempted.